alxmrd/movierama/README.md

 # Movierama

-A simple React App which fetches some mocies and displays them to a table list.
+A simple React App which fetches some movies and displays them to a table list.
 Each movie item should expand to preview further information about each movie.
 Also, this app displays includes a search box input with live updates on movies list depend on search input.

 ## Getting Started